Barkers Dog Grooming Auckland

 At what age should my puppy have their first groom?

-Once your puppy has had all of their vaccinations it is a good idea to bring them in for a puppies first groom - cost $45.
+Once your puppy has had all of their vaccinations (12 to 16 weeks old) it is a good idea to bring them in for a puppies first groom.
 This include bath, blow dry, brush out, sanitary clip and scissor tidy.
 This is a good way of getting them use to the process of going to the dog groomer.
 A bad grooming experience early in life can put a dog off forever so making this first session stress free is essential.

 How often should I have my dog groomed?